watertap-org/watertap-reflo/docs/technical_reference/core/solar_energy_base.rst

 models developed in REFLO, the primary focus here is on surrogate models as they are the primary type of solar energy model used and currently available in REFLO.

+Importantly, the ``SolarEnergyBase`` is only a base class and does not include any model-specific parameters, variables, or equations.
+The primary function is to provide a unified approach to modeling solar energy systems that can interact with water treatment models, and to automate the creation and loading of surrogate models.
+Users who wish to create a new surrogate-based solar models in REFLO should inherit from the ``SolarEnergyBase`` class and provide any model-specific parameters, variables, and equations in the model ``build()`` method.
+Guidance can be taken from the existing solar energy models included in WaterTAP-REFLO.

 Configuration
 +++++++++++++